How do I get my problem fixed?

 My GP doesn’t know how to refer me to a gender service

-If your GP is unsure what the next step should be, you can direct them to the advice for GPs published by the General Medical Council, or the resources on our Information for clinicians page.
-The GP should not try to refer you to a mental health service unless you are under 18.
-If you’re still having a problem with getting referred to an NHS gender clinic, you may find contacting the clinic for support is helpful.
+If your GP is unsure what the next step should be, you can direct them to the advice for GPs published by the General Medical Council - it is their responsibility to read this information and to be familiar with it.
+If you’re still not able to get a referral, you may find contacting the service you want to be referred to can help.

 I have a problem with my hormone treatment